C.J. Cron Player Props: Rockies vs. Pirates

 C.J.
 Cron At The Plate

-- Cron has two doubles, four home runs and three walks while batting .246.
+- Cron is hitting .242 with two doubles, four home runs and three walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.